Project Highlight | Amphitheatre in Western Section of Eucalyptus Lawn

 - Financially sustainable design through community-led programming and site activation

-- Inclusive access design integrated with surrounding cemetery infrastructure.
+- Inclusive access design integrated with the surrounding cemetery infrastructure

-- Passive landscape buffers and native planting strategy for microclimate and ambiance.
+- Passive landscape buffers and native planting strategy for microclimate and ambience

 Project Overview: